awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

 ## Create and provision an environment using self\-managed provisioning<a name="ag-create-env-pull-request"></a>

-When you use self\-managed provisioning, AWS Proton submits provisioning pull requests to a registered repository with your own provisioning infrastructure\.
+When you use self\-managed provisioning, AWS Proton submits provisioning pull requests to a linked repository with your own provisioning infrastructure\.
 The pull requests trigger your own workflow, which calls AWS services to provision infrastructure\.

 **Self\-managed provisioning considerations:**
 + Before you start the following environment creation procedure, set up a repository resource directory for self\-managed provisioning\.
 For more information, see [AWS Proton infrastructure as code files](ag-infrastructure-tmp-files.md)\.